akcortes/My_Portfolio/README.md

 #### 2️⃣  Environmental Indicator for G8 countries (MySQL and Python).
 Python: API requests.
 SQL: Queries and subqueries.

 #### 3️⃣ Displaying figures in Python using Seaborn and Matplotlib.
-I created two reports using subplots in Python with te libraries mentioned before.(Artistic Mode: ON :boom:)
+I created two reports using subplots in Python with the libraries mentioned before.(Artistic Mode: ON :boom:)

 #### 4️⃣ Streamlit Project (Patient Survival Prediction 🏥):  Shared Streamlit as a result of cleaning a dataset, transforming data and displaying the most important insights.